esposimo/clah/docs/docs/index.md

 > A future release will include an **HTTP API layer** as an alternative to the CLI tool, enabling programmatic control and integration with graphical interfaces or external systems.

-## 🌐 Equivalent to public cloud services
+## 🌐 Compare to public cloud services

 | Clah Service            | Public Cloud Equivalent | Functionality                                  |
 |-------------------------|--------------------------|------------------------------------------------|